-Be brutally honest about which areas are in full sun, partial shade or dense shade.
+Be brutally honest about which areas are in full sun, partial shade, or dense shade.
 Remember that the angle and intensity of sunlight differ in early spring and midsummer, as well as from morning to afternoon.
-Is it possible to limb up the lower branches of existing trees to bring in more sunlight?
-Are there low spots where water accumulates, or structures like walls, fences, raised beds or protected corners where microclimates exist?
-An example of a microclimate would be a northeast corner of your house where the soil is raised up and drainage is excellent.
-This protected spot might accommodate rhododendrons, azaleas or other marginal plants requiring a special site.
+Is it possible to remove the lower branches of existing trees to bring in more sunlight?
+Are there low spots where water accumulates, or structures like walls, fences, raised beds, or protected corners where microclimates exist?
+An example of a microclimate is a northeast corner of your house where the soil is raised up and drainage is excellent.
+This protected spot might accommodate rhododendrons, azaleas, or other marginal plants requiring a special site.

 Examine your soil carefully.

 This is especially true for new homes, where much of the good topsoil might have been trucked away during construction.
-Most gardens require a good combination of sand, silt, clay and organic matter for optimum plant growth.
-To find out about your soil type, pH and fertility, have your soil tested—but only when soil temperatures are at least 50 degrees.
+Most gardens require a good combination of sand, silt, clay, and organic matter for optimum plant growth.
+To find out about your soil type, pH, and fertility, have your soil tested—but only when soil temperatures are at least 50 degrees Fahrenheit.
 Don't add anything to your soil, including fertilizer, without first knowing what type of soil you have.

 Target the areas that need new plantings.

 Do a little homework to match the right plant with the right place.
 Learn the cultural requirements of the plants you find attractive.
 Above all, avoid dropping into a nursery and bringing home plants with no clear idea about where to put them.
 A sun-loving lilac put in the shade will bloom poorly, for example, and more importantly, will become stressed and ripe for disease or insect attack.
 There are plants for all sites and conditions.
 With a little research, you can make a perfect match of plant and site.

 Examine your plants very carefully before buying them.